jackreimers/Injact/README.md

 3. Create an installer and add it to the context - see [Installers](#installers) for more information.

 ## 🧩 Context
-The context acts as the root of the dependency injection container.
+The context acts as the root of the dependency injection container, it is responsible for creating the container and binding installers to it.
-It is responsible for creating the container and binding installers to it, and there should never be more than one context in a scene.
+There should never be more than one context in a scene.

 ### Settings
 `Inject Into Nodes`